shved90/preact-main/README.md

     * Still a rough mockup, clean and finalize, rework transition logic
     * Update classes responsible for transitioning, make it smooth
 * #### Cards
-    * Consider styling edge cases on different screen sizes
-    * Add collapsible functionality, maybe [details/summary](https://dev.to/jgustavoas/how-to-fully-animate-the-details-html-element-with-only-css-no-javascript-2n88) elements for native func
+    * Add tooltips to tags for more information on click/hover, make it accessible
     * Check you're happy with design, padding or font size etc.

 ### Data